uisso/course-mongodb-M101J/notes/week6.md

 }
 ```

-* Choosing posttime as the shard key will cause hotspotting as time progresses.
+* `true` Choosing posttime as the shard key will cause hotspotting as time progresses.
 > The posttime will cause hotspotting because it's monotonically increasing.

-* Choosing username as the shard key will distribute posts to the wall well across the shards.
+* `true` Choosing username as the shard key will distribute posts to the wall well across the shards.
 > The username should be posts well across the shards.

-* Choosing visible_to as a shard key is illegal.
+* `true` Choosing visible_to as a shard key is illegal.
 > Because, it can index that is going to be on the shard or the starting part of the shard key and visible_to will acquire a multi-key index and that's illegal.

-- Choosing posttime as the shard key suffers from low cardinality.
+* `false` Choosing posttime as the shard key suffers from low cardinality.
 > Posttimes are going to be very varied, lots of different values.
 They are monotonically increasing.
 It's going to cause hotspotting on the inserts.